 Once the train ride ends, you’ll disembark and begin your hike towards Laughton Glacier.
-Along the moderate trail, you’ll discover gorgeous flora and fauna, and spot local animals including moose, bears, and mountain goats.
+Along the moderate trail, you’ll discover gorgeous flora and fauna, and spot some of the most popular animals in Alaska including moose, bears, and mountain goats.

 As you get closer to Laughton Glacier, you’ll have to navigate trickier terrain including a rocky boulder field.
 Once you reach the icy structure, marvel at its frozen blue facade, take photos of its exposed crevasses, or put on a pair of ice spike boots and climb on top of the glacier.

 The Girdwood Valley is a nature lover’s dream.
 Surrounded by the lush Chugach Mountains, this glacial carved valley features hiking trails up Mount Alyeska, ranging from easy to advanced.

 While you can take an aerial tram up to Mount Alyeska’s summit, there are marked trails that journey up the mountain and through the temperate rainforest.
 Some of them traverse over pathways that are used as ski trails in the winter.

 Throughout your hike, you’ll see wildflower fields and moss-covered boulders.
 At the top, marvel at the famous seven hanging glaciers and the peaceful stillness of the waters of Turnagain Arm.

 Tongass National Forest

 Tongass National Forest is one of Alaska’s crown jewels.
 Spanning over 500 square miles (or roughly the size of West Virginia), Tongass National Forest is the largest temperate forest in the world and can be accessed throughout major Alaskan cities like Sitka, Skagway, and Ketchikan.